Yankees vs. Blue Jays Player Props Betting Odds

-Gleyber Torres and Bo Bichette are two of the top players with prop bets on the table when the New York Yankees and the Toronto Blue Jays play at Rogers Centre on Wednesday (starting at 7:07 PM ET).
+Player prop bet options for Bo Bichette, Gleyber Torres and others are listed when the Toronto Blue Jays host the New York Yankees at Rogers Centre on Thursday (at 7:07 PM ET).

 Bet on this matchup or its props with DraftKings!